top of page

 Behind the Words

-Stafford is a 2021-22 University of Michigan Knight-Wallace Fellowship alumni, where she worked on a project examining how a lifetime of health disparities impact Black Americans from birth to death.
+She is a 2021–22 University of Michigan Knight-Wallace Fellow, where she created an award-winning project exploring how systemic health inequities shape Black Americans' lives—from birth to death.

 bottom of page